-Some faculty have shared their displeasure with the choice of the eLumen software, so the college's technical data specialist has worked diligently to simplify the process for creating, mapping and assessing all SLOs.
-She has created screen-capture videos, regularly presents at Department Chair meetings, and offers one-on-one training sessions.
-Department chairs are encouraged to participate in the ongoing CSLO discussion at Department Chairs meeting with the VPAA.
+In the past, some faculty have expressed their displeasure with the choice of the eLumen software, so the college's Technical Data Specialist has worked diligently to simplify the process for creating, mapping and assessing all SLOs.
+She has created training materials; (6.B.04) regularly presents at Department Chair meetings, and offers one-on-one training sessions.
+Department chairs are encouraged to participate in the ongoing CSLO discussion at Department Chairs meetings with the Office of Academic Affairs.
+In the last 3 years, there have been few complaints.